L0uwi/node-project/README.md

 You then have to connect yourself to 'localhost:8080/'

 ## Difficulties
 We expressed some difficulties with the d3 library, linking it with our ejs code.
+So, we decided to use the chart.js library which was more simple for us to use.
 Also, the routing methods were difficult to implement for us but we achieve to do it !

 ## Authors
 This project was developped by :